d-xo/untrustix-git/readme.md

 The inclusion proof is the familiar merkle branch proof.
 Given a leaf node and the branch from the root to the leaf, the verifier can combine the leaf with the provided intermediate hashes and confirm that they produce the expected root hash.
-This assumes that the client has obtained knowledge of the root hash through some trusted side channel.
+This assumes that the verifier has obtained knowledge of the root hash through some trusted side channel.

 ### Consistency